 So no matter where you are in the world, you always want to avoid illegal taxis and car services as you just don’t know.
 I’ve seen them many times hanging about airports and tourist destinations around the world but not many at U.S. airports, except at JFK.
 I’m not sure why the Port Authority or the NYPD hasn’t cracked down on them but my advice is to avoid them altogether.
 What you want to do is only get into a car that you’ve either ordered yourself (don’t forget to check the driver’s rating if you’re taking an Uber or a Lyft), take a reputable car service, or take an official taxi and pick it up from the taxi line.
 If you’re at a tourist destination, walk to a nearby hotel and ask the doorman to arrange a taxi for you.

-On a related topic, an Australian friend of mine, who was in Miami attending a conference a couple of years ago, told me how he was walking to his hotel from one of the nightclubs after having a few too many.
+On a related topic, an Australian friend of mine, who was in Miami attending a conference a couple of years ago, told me about how he was walking to his hotel from one of the nightclubs after having a few too many.
 When a car pulled up and the driver said, “Do you need an Uber?” he said he foolishly jumped in.
-The last thing he remembered is the driver giving him a refreshing, cold bottle of water, which was obviously laced because the next thing he remembered was waking up hours later on the side of the road with his watch and wallet gone and a lot of charges to his credit cards.
-I will ask him again to write a reader tip about it in detail since it’s a good cautionary tale just like staying away from fake Uber drivers.
+The last thing he remembered is the driver giving him a refreshing, cold bottle of water, which was obviously laced because the next thing he remembered was waking up hours later on the side of the road.
+His watch and wallet were gone and there were a lot of charges made to his credit cards.
+This is obviously not the norm and being intoxicated doesn’t help anything but it can happen and is why it’s imperative to always verify any car and driver before getting in.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.